-You only enjoy Roku channels with Roku Streaming Stick while with Amazon’s FireStick, you have more subscriptions options such as Hulu and HBO Max to use on mobile devices and laptops.
+You only enjoy Roku channels with Roku Streaming Stick, while with Amazon’s FireStick, you have more subscription options, such as Hulu and HBO Max, to use on mobile devices and laptops.

 4. Data Efficiency

 Roku Streaming Stick is more data-efficient than Amazon’s Firestick.
-This means that you will use less data when streaming content with it.
+This means that you will use fewer data when streaming content with it.
 Roku Streaming Stick four times less.

-For example, if you stream videos for two hours every day, Amazon’s firestick will cost you $16 per month while Roku Streaming Stick costs only $4 per month.
+For example, if you stream videos for two hours daily, Amazon’s firestick will cost you $16 per month, while Roku Streaming Stick costs only $4 monthly.

 5. Voice Control

-Although both streaming sticks use voice control features, Amazon’s firestick has an edge over its competitor.
-For instance, you can use Alexa to search for content on Amazon’s firestick while with Roku Streaming Stick, you can only use Google assistant to do so.
+Although both streaming sticks use voice control features, Amazon’s firestick has the edge over its competitor.
+For instance, you can use Alexa to search for content on Amazon’s firestick, while with Roku Streaming Stick, you can only use Google Assistant.

 What are the Benefits of Using an Amazon Firestick With Roku TV?

-There are many reasons you’d want to use an Amazon Firestick with your Roku TV.
+You’d want to use an Amazon Firestick with your Roku TV for many reasons.

 1. Easier to Use

-The Amazon Firestick remote is very easy to use, and you can also use voice commands with it.
+The Amazon Firestick remote is very easy to use and can also use voice commands.
 Unlike Roku’s remotes, which are small and require line-of-sight with your TV for control, you don’t need line-of-sight for an Amazon Firestick remote.

-Therefore, using Amazon Firestick with Roku TV makes it easier to do things like change channels or adjust volume from across a room.
+Therefore, using Amazon Firestick with Roku TV makes it easier to change channels or adjust the volume from across a room.

 2. More Options for Apps and Games

 Amazon has hundreds of apps available in its app store, including many that aren’t available on Roku.
 The same is true for games.
-Plus, with an Amazon Firestick remote you can use voice commands to launch apps and games, which is something you can’t do with a Roku remote.
+Plus, with an Amazon Firestick remote, you can use voice commands to launch apps and games, which you can’t do with a Roku remote.

 This makes it easier to play games or watch videos using your Amazon Firestick with Roku TV.